 Custodial credit risk is the risk that in the event of a bank failure, the Library's deposits may not be returned to it.
 The Library does not have a deposit policy for custodial credit risk.
-At year end, the Library had \$70,353 of bank deposits (certificates of deposit, checking, money market, and savings accounts) that were uninsured and uncollateralized.
-The Library believes that due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
-As a result, the Library evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.
+At year end, all of the Library's bank deposits (certificates of deposit, checking, money market, and savings accounts) were fully insured and collateralized.
+The Library evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.